 Rich Gilligan began his career photographing the skateboard scene in his hometown Dublin, Ireland.
 These roots set the groundwork for his loose, documentary approach.
 He began making his own zines as a teenager and worked as a skate photographer for a variety of publications worldwide.
-His images are often elegant and uncluttered, yet energetic and raw, stripping away the facade and capturing real and intimate moments with his subjects and their environments.
 He now shoots a wide range of commissioned projects worldwide while continuing to pursue his artistic work.
 Rich has had solo exhibitions in Belfast, Melbourne, Switzerland, Inis Oirr, Kilkenny, Galway, Munich, Dusseldorf, London, Dublin.
 Previous photographic publications include Time/Line (Self Published) 2008, DIY (1980 Editions) 2012, Rituals (AAD) 2014, Burnside (Driftwood) 2014, DIY (Prestel) 2014, Town (The Salvage Press) 2018 and Collapsing Distance (South Wind Blows) 2021.
 He is currently based in Wicklow, Ireland.